matschik/component-party.dev/README.md

 1. Fork the project and create a new branch
 2. Add the new framework SVG logo in `public/framework`
-3. Install the ESLint plugin assiociated to the framework
+3. Install the ESLint plugin associated to the framework
 4. On `config.cjs` and `src/frameworks.js`, add a new entry with SVG link and ESLint configuration